-The entire galaxy was already studied in detail by I17 based on data taken with MUSE.
-They concluded that the GRB site is metal poor and next to the most extreme region in the host in terms of SF rate, metallicity and age.
-The spatial resolution of our data are slightly better than that of MUSE due to better seeing conditions ($\sim$0.8'' for the FLAMES data vs. $\sim$1.1'' for MUSE), however, we can only make maps of the metallicity using the N2 parameter and [S{\sc\,ii}]/H$\alpha$ since those are the only lines detected in the FLAMES data.
-The metallicity follows the same pattern as in I17 with the most metal poor region (12+log(O/H)$\,=\,$8.1) being the bright SF region next to the GRB site.
+I17 concluded from MUSE data that the GRB site is metal poor and next to the most extreme region in the host.
+The spatial resolution of the FLAMES data is slightly higher due to better seeing conditions ($\sim$0.8'' for the FLAMES data vs. $\sim$1.1'' for MUSE).
+The N2 metallicity follows the same pattern as in I17 with the lowest metallicity (12+log(O/H)$\,=\,$8.1) in the bright SF region next to the GRB site.
 In the FLAMES data we also see a metal poor region with the same metallicity to the South-West of the GRB region.
-I17 do not show a [SII]/H$\alpha$ map, only a combined [S{\sc\,ii}+N{\sc\,ii}]/H$\alpha$ map, which is mostly uniform in the part covered by the FLAMES data with higher values in a region they consider being affected by shocks.
+I17 only show a combined [S{\sc\,ii}+N{\sc\,ii}]/H$\alpha$ map, which is rather uniform in the part covered by the FLAMES data and higher values in a region they consider to be affected by shocks.
 Our [S{\sc\,ii}]/H$\alpha$ map shows no large variations but has particularly low values in the bright SF region next to the GRB site.

-Like in the host of GRB 031203 we search for indications of shock excitation in the [S{\sc\,ii}]/H$\alpha$ vs. [N{\sc\,ii}]/H$\alpha$ plot (see Fig.\ref{fig:ionplots}).
-Most of the spaxels in the FLAMES dataset are not affected by shock excitation as is the case for GRB 031203.
+Also here we search for indications of shock excitation in the [S{\sc\,ii}]/H$\alpha$ vs. [N{\sc\,ii}]/H$\alpha$ plot (see Fig.\ref{fig:ionplots}).
+Most spaxels are not affected by shock excitation.
 I17 found a region possibly affected by shocks in the Western part of the galaxy, outside the FOV of the FLAMES datacube.
-For comparison we plot the values found from an integrated spectrum of this possibly shocked region in Fig. \ref{fig:ionplots} and it is indeed in a region that could be indicative of shocks, however only in [S{\sc\,ii}]/H$\alpha$, while the value for [N{\sc\,ii}]/H$\alpha$ is in a region that could also be only excited by ionizing radiation.
+For comparison we plot the values found from an integrated spectrum of this possibly shocked region and the values are indeed indicative of shocks, however only in [S{\sc\,ii}]/H$\alpha$, while the value for [N{\sc\,ii}]/H$\alpha$ is in a region that could be excited only by ionizing radiation.